MaxBellDC/Learning-Documentation/learning_notes2.md

 **Flexibility:** the configurability of the simulator and how flexible the simulator is to modify structures<br>
 **User friendliness:** how easy it is for users to learn how to use a simulator, modify it, and run different experiments<br>

+## Critical Analysis

+### Three Major Advantages of Computing Applications

+**1. Testing theoreticl research:** The main goal when utilizing a simulator is to test theoretical research and if the new research can lead to increased power output and energy efficiency.
+Being able to test this through simulation is a much more ideal scenario than going through tedious hardware related testing.
+Modern simulation methods offer quite a reliable method for evaluating the performance increases that different architechtures and microarchitechtures will provide.

+**2. Educational value:** The ability to interact with simulators is intrumental in understanding the complex processes that make computers function.
+Being able to tinker with a simulator can be a huge benefit to those that hope to learn about the inner functions of a processor.

+**3. Stress testing:** The ability to simulate stress tests with different levels of complexity allows for an introspective view depicting how a piece of hardware can be utilized.
+Stress testing can also point out flaws in the architechture or microarchitechture that may have not been evident without having been tested.

+### Two Potential Limitations

+**1 Unable to handle multi-threaded applications:** Certain simulation methods face difficultis in efficiently handling multi-threaded simulations.
+This deficiency reduces how effective these simulations can be for modern multi-core and multi-threaded systems, which are only increasing in relevance.
+This poses a substantial challenge, but efforts to alleviate this deficiency are in progress.

+**2. Slow Simulation:** Some modern simulations can consist of billions or trillions of instructions, which can take a long time (the paper mentions it can take a few hours to several days).
+The level of synchronization and resource management that multi-core and multiprocessor simulations demand only increase this simulation time.
+Some simulation methods such as sampling, parallel simulation, and FPGA acceleration are utilized to alleviate this issue, but more optimization needs to be present for this problem to be handled.

+## Application

+I can think of two applicable insights from this paper that can be of benefit during our final weeks in this course.

+**1. Increasing fundamental understanding:** It goes without saying that this article is extremely technical and large portions of it go over my head.
+After reading it multiple times, though, the gaps in my understanding are slowly decreasing.
+The wealth of knowledge this article provides is beneficial to a beginner trying to understand computer architechture.
+I can now distingush between a timing simulator and a functional simulator which is something I wouldn't have been able to do without this article.
+Further reading is still necessary to be able to fully utilize the information presented in this paper.

+**2. Practical application:** The methods described in the article can be directly applied to assignments and projects.
+For example, if we need to evaluate the performance of a processor design, we could use the simulation tools mentioned in the paper as well as the validation techniques to conduct thorough and accurate assessments.

+# Part 2: Evaluating emulsiV

+## Summary

+emulsiV is a simulator that was designed to aid in understanding Virgule, a minimal processor built on the RISC-V architechture.
+This tool is an interactive simulator that provides a detailed look at the ALU, comparator, memory, program counter, bus, instruction register and general purpose registers.
+This simulator is customizable, but comes preloaded with some basic examples that can help a new user understand the functionality of the program.
+The program also offers an animation with controllable speed to help a user grasp how this program works.

+## Advantages and Disadvantages

+### Three Advantages

+**1. Beginner friendly:** As mentioned above, the simulator is very beginner friendly and a great educational tool to understand complex operations inside a processor.
+The ability to have the processes animated in slow-motion helped me understand the fetch>decode>alu>compare>mem/reg>pc process that this program utilizes.

+**2. Fully customizable:** This program supports full customization to the instruction set, which can further develop on the first point and makes this yet again, a great tool for developing an understanding of instruction handling in the processor.

+**3. Versatile Output Support:** With the bility to handle text and bitmap graphics, emulsiV is versatile, catering to both simple demonstrations and more complex simulations.

+### Two Disadvantages

+**1. Limited customization:** emulsiV may offer limited options for customization or modification, restricting its flexibility for users who want to simulate unique or specific processor configurations.

+**2. Performance Issues:** As an educational tool, emulsiV might lack the performance needed for detailed, large-scale simulations, which could be a drawback for advanced research or development needs.

+## Comparison with Traditional Tools

+Compared to the previous simulation tools that were explored in this program, such as the CPU Visual Simulator, emulsiV is much more complex.
+While they are both educational tools, emulsiV allows for a broader understanding of the inner workings of the processor, while offering a more detailed breakdown of the process behind why the processor works the way that it does.
+In my opinion, emulsiV is easier to understand after reading the manual and watching the simulator go through some of the basic examples, such as the Hello example and the ASCII example.
+One thing that would be beneficial to include in emulsiV that is present in the Visual Simulator tool would be an explanantion of the microsteps.

+## Practical Application

+### Hypothetical Project: Developing an Energy-Efficient Processor Simulation

+This project would aim to explore and optimize the energy efficiency of processors using the RISC-V architechture.
+By utilizing emulsiV, students could simulate multiple processor configurations and analyze the power consumption and performance trade-offs. emulsiV's detailed visualiztion of processor components will enable students to experiment with different design strategies to identify the most energy-efficient solutions.
+This practical approach would bolster the students fundamental understanding of RISC-V architechture and contribute to the development of eco-friendly computing technologies.